Landscaping

 Crape Myrtle

-Using trees in your landscaping is a great way to add height, interest, and beauty!
-However, there are several factors to keep in mind when choosing a tree for a particular area.
+There are also several factors to keep in mind when choosing a tree for a particular area that we will look at.
 Here are a few things you may want to ask yourself when choosing a tree.

 • What is the purpose of the tree?
 Looks, shade, or privacy?